Lou-Cipher/nSide/README.txt

 Changes from higan: Super Famicom
 =================================
    Added a second cursor design that will be shown whenever the Super Scope is in Turbo mode.
 This is not just a simple recolor.

-   Expanded exportMemory to dump expansion chip-specific memory.
+Note that it is available only in the accuracy profile.
+The balanced profile needs to retain compatibility with higan, which does not have this cursor, in order to be made into a libretro core.

 ==============================================================
 Changes from higan: processor/wdc65816 (affects Super Famicom)